crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 )
 ```

-The GWAS package produces a large number of output files.
-Here's the output for the phenotype "GDDAnthesis".
+The GAPIT3 GWAS package produces a large number of output files.
+Here's the output for the phenotype "GDDAnthesis.SilkingInterval".

+- Corn silk is explained here on [Wikipedia](https://en.wikipedia.org/wiki/Corn_silk).
-You can find more information about the importance of the silking interval of anthesis (the time the flower is open and functional) [here](https://www.sciencedirect.com/science/article/abs/pii/0378429096000366).
+- You can find more information about the importance of the  interval of anthesis (the time the flower is open and functional) [here](https://www.sciencedirect.com/science/article/abs/pii/0378429096000366).
+- GDD refers to Growing Degrees Days, which is a measure of heat accumulated during a certain period.
+One takes the temperature of a certain day into account if it's above a certain baseline (a minimum growth temperature).
+For each acceptably warm day, the temperature readings are added up.
+More info on [Wikipedia](https://en.wikipedia.org/wiki/Growing_degree-day).

 ```
 GAPIT.Heterozygosity.pdf